wrightben/languages/javascript/Games/Sudoku Solver/README.md

 45	7	1	3		8	6	5		2	4	9
 ```

 The manual technique is to use the given first row: 9...1.
 And then place triplets in each box.
-The sequence 598 in the first row of the 4th box is arbitrary&mdash;It just doesn't conflict with the sequences in Box 1.
+The sequence 598 in the first row of the 4th box is arbitrary&mdash;It just doesn't conflict with the sequences in box 1.
 Then apply transformations until the pattern appears random.

 A programmatic technique might start with 81 lists of [1-9] and use the constraints to place numbers until all the lists were reduced to 1 number.
 I'm not sure why it would ever be necessary to do this.
 A known base pattern can be transformed.